Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 I think it’s a personal question to ask.
 On one hand, there is no shame in using numbing cream.
 It offers you a chance to regain your pleasure without fear.

-However, for me personally, I don’t recommend using numbing cream to those I talk with at Vaginismus Sisters.
+However, for me personally, I don’t recommend numbing cream to the people I talk with at Vaginismus Sisters.
 That is because, although it can offer relief, it cannot help you overcome vaginismus.

-Yes, I do see the benefit of numbing the area so that you don’t feel pain, but what isn’t talked about is that while the area is numbed to you, the body will still react.
+Yes, I do see the benefit of numbing the area so you don’t feel pain, but what isn’t discussed is that while the area is numbed, the body will still react.
 Meaning that yes, you may find that your pelvic muscles stretch further as you work with a dilator, BUT, and this is a big but, they will STILL be contracting at the same time because you haven’t worked with your mental state to help get the body to relax on its own.

-What neither option really focus on is the mental side of vaginismus nor learn how to connect with, control and lean into your pleasure fully.
+What neither option really focuses on is the mental side of vaginismus, nor learning how to connect with, control, and lean into your pleasure fully.

 To me, it doesn’t help you consciously master that physical relaxation necessary for an effective dilating practice and for pleasurable penetrative sex down the line.

-As well as this, the body can still subconsciously recognize the penetration from the dilators as something painful and re-traumatize the body, the same way others feel after being sedated and having a gyneacological exam.
-This, in turn, can then make the body’s automatic tightening response worse, deepening the Cycle of Pain that we talk about a lot here at Vaginismus Sisters.
+As well as this, the body can still subconsciously recognize the penetration from the dilators as something painful and re-traumatize the body, the same way others feel after being sedated and having a gynecological exam.
+This, in turn, can worsen the body’s automatic tightening response, deepening the Cycle of Pain we talk about a lot here at Vaginismus Sisters.

 So…